barbaraeguche/algorithms/neetcode/read-mes/advanced-dsa/arrays/prefix-sums.md

 extremely useful when we want to retrieve the sum of a subarray ending at an arbitrary index, say `i`.

 ### time complexities
-- the time complexity to build the initial prefix sum is `O(n)`. however, to calculate a range sum, we will only perform `O(1)` operations no matter how large the array is.
+the time complexity to build the initial prefix sum is $`O(n)`$. however, to calculate a range sum, we will only perform
+$`O(1)`$ operations no matter how large the array is.

 ### space complexities
-- if we don't need the initial array, we can actually overwrite it with its prefix sum, which will bring the space complexity down from `O(n)` to `O(1)`. this works because the size of an array's prefix sums will be the same as the size of the array.
+if we don't need the initial array, we can actually overwrite it with its prefix sum, which will bring the space complexity down from $`O(n)`$ to $`O(1)`$. this works because the size of an array's prefix sums will be the same as the size of the array.